 - Manage effectively the risks associated with activities and events involving children and adults at risk.

 2.1 The College’s Fellows, employees, workers, volunteers, students or anyone working on behalf of the College (in a paid or unpaid capacity) are subject to this policy.

-2.2 The policy covers all events and activities organized by those working on behalf of or representing the College, as well as official events and activities organized by its students.
-Such activities include open days, applicant visits and interviews, the interactions between students and the College Nurse/College Counsellor and visits from members of the public.
+2.2 The policy covers all events and activities organised by those working on behalf of or representing the College, as well as official events and activities organised by its students.
+Such activities include open days, applicant visits and interviews, the interactions between students and the College Wellbeing team and Counsellors and visits from members of the public.

 2.3 It is expected that external bodies utilising the College’s premises or facilities for external events will have their own safeguarding policies and procedures in place and will take full responsibility for the safeguarding of individuals involved in any related activities.

 3.1 Safeguarding: describes arrangements in place to protect children and adults at risk in vulnerable circumstances from abuse or neglect.

 3.2 Child / Children: For this policy’s purposes, a ‘child’ refers to anyone under the age of 18 and therefore not legally an independent adult.
 Particular care should be afforded to a child under the age of 16.

 3.3 Adult at Risk: The term ‘adult at risk’ is used in this policy to replace the term ‘vulnerable adult’.
 The definition of regulated activity for adults changed in 2012 and now identifies activities, which, if provided to any person aged 18 or over (an adult) who needs to be the recipient/beneficiary of the provision of that activity, will mean that the adult will be considered at risk for the duration of the particular interaction with the person providing that regulated activity.
 It is therefore the activity and the need for it, rather than the setting or the adult’s particular personal characteristics, which determines whether an adult is at risk at any given time.
 These activities are summarised in 3.6.1.